Brothers to Brutha

-The show received mixed reviews, with the Boston Herald saying "‘Brutha’ not a keeper" and the Detroit News saying that it "is a diamond-in-the-rough type of show that's full of potential".
+The show received mixed reviews, with the Boston Herald saying "it is downright painful to watch shot after shot of these young men staring forlornly at the floor after yet another family altercation" and the Detroit News saying that it "is a diamond-in-the-rough type of show that's full of potential".
+In a positive review, David Hinckley of the New York Daily News wrote, "Based on the first few episodes, they already have a better-than-average TV show, playing more like a running documentary than your standard-issue 'reality' project."

 Episodes

 The series began on November 18, 2008, and concluded on December 23, 2008.